JacobAWilkins/Movifier/README.md

 ```
 where "terms" is a list of terms, "matches" is the first dictionary returned from collect_results(self, terms), "current doc" is the second dictionary returned from collect_results(self, terms), "total_docs" is the total number of documents in the index, "curr_len" is the length of the current document, and "avg_len" is the average length of all the documents. "b" and "k" are used to modify scores to fall in a given range.
 ##### Other Optimizations
-Ngrams:
+* Ngrams:
-Front n-grams of tokens are made from 3 to 6 in gram length
+Front n-grams of tokens are made from 3 to 6 in gram length.
 ```
 terms = {}
 for position, token in enumerate(tokens):